defunkt/coffee-mode/README.md

 ### TAB Theory

-When you press `TAB`, indent the line unless doing so would make the current line more than two indentation levels deepers than the previous line.
+It goes like this: when you press `TAB`, we indent the line unless doing so would make the current line more than two indentation levels deepers than the previous line.
 If that's the case, remove all indentation.

 Consider this code, with point at the position indicated by the
 caret: